explosion/wheelwright/README.md

 though it's not entirely clear how given how Rube-Goldergian the whole thing is – you can't just slap it up on PyPI.
 (Maybe a cookiecutter template that generates a repo like this?)
+In the mean time, you can probably get something working by:

+* forking the repo

+* enabling Travis/Appveyor on your new repo

+* manually disabling PR builds for Appveyor (see above)

+* adding your encrypted Github token to `.travis.yml` and `appveyor.yml` (see above)

-In the mean time, you can probably get something working by forking the repo, setting up Travis/Appveyor, and then editing the magic variables at the top of `mb.py` to point to your fork.
+* editing the magic variables at the top of `mb.py` to point to your repo